KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 identity and expression, level of experience, education, socio-economic status,

-All participants are expected to:nationality, personal appearance, race, caste, color, religion, or sexual
+All participants are expected to:nationality, personal Mappearance, Trace, caste, color, religion, or sexual

 identity and orientation.